bitrise-io/devcenter/_articles/tutorials/docker/run-your-build-locally-in-docker.md

 For this example we'll use [this Bitrise Android sample project](https://github.com/bitrise-samples/sample-apps-android-sdk22).

-!!! warning "Large images ahead"
+{% include message_box.html type="warning" title="Large images ahead" content="
 The official Bitrise Docker images are quite large, due to the fact that it includes a wide variety of preinstalled tools.
 You'll need at __least__ 20-25 GB free disk space!
+"%}

 If you're not familiar with the [Bitrise CLI](https://www.bitrise.io/cli) you should try that first.
 You don't have to master the CLI,